staceyjf/staceyjf.github.io/README.md

 ## About the Web App

-Welcome to my portfolio!
-This web-based application serves as a showcase for the exciting projects I am currently working on.

 Built with vanilla HTML, CSS, and JS, it was a good opportunity to get back to the fundamentals.

 It serves as a first draft which I plan to iterate on throughout the next couple of months as my skills expand through the nology course that I am currently embarked on.

+## Planning

-## User stories
+### User stories

 - I want to be welcomed by a intro splash page which includes a name and title
 - I want to learn more about stacey fanner